KPop3-Daemon-Hunters/ebpf-for-dfir-ext/docs/extension.md

 ## 2. Development and Testing

 ### 2.1 Setting Up the Development Environment
-- Ensure the Windows environment is configured to build and run `ebpf-for-windows`.
+- Ensure the Windows environment is configured to build and run `eBPF-for-Windows`.
 - Install necessary libraries and tools.
 - If you are running on a Virtual Machine (Hyper-V), please refer to the [vm-setup](https://github.com/microsoft/ebpf-for-windows/blob/main/docs/vm-setup.md) document for guidance.